maciekkoz98/SportyApp/README.md

 2. Plug the phone or turn on the emulator
 3. Wait until Android Studio discovers the device
 4. Press play
-# How to run serwer application:
+# How to run server:
 Docker application or Docker desktop is required.
 To run server fo to folder with docker-compose file and run command `docker-compose up --build`.
 The server will be available under address `https://localhost:8080`.
 Endpoint info is available under address: `https://localhost:8080/swagger-ui.html`.
 To access it insert `admin` as both password and login.
 # Technologies
-## Application
+## Frontend
 - Android Studio
 - Kotlin
 - Android